-In its 4th edition of the cycle “A Collector’s Story” CULTUREINSIDE GALLERY presents the exhibition “NUS FEMININS (NUDES) of Jacques Nestlé created in the fifities.
-Jacques Nestlé was born in 1907 in Saarbrucken, close to the border of Luxembourg.
+In its 4th edition of the cycle “A Collector’s Story” CULTUREINSIDE GALLERY presents the exhibition “NUS FEMININS (NUDES) of Jacques Nestlé created in the Fifties.
+Jacques Nestlé was born in 1907 in Saarbrucken.
 He died in Paris in 1991.

 He moved to Berlin in 1925 where he was influenced by the Bauhaus movement and avant-garde artists, including his contemporaries Kandinsky and Paul Klee.
 In 1933, he surrendered to the calling of France, and soon joined numerous artists in Paris where the Modern Art revolution was already in progress since the middle of the 19th century.